 Here you can find out more about our current visiting regulations as well as interesting facts about the Coronavirus and the current vaccinations.
 You can find an up-to-date overview of the test centres in the region on the website of the City of Bonn.
 There are test centres directly in front of both hospitals.
 These are available for testing during the usual opening and visiting hours of the hospitals without prior appointment.

 Fill in and print out the obligatory visitors-questionnaire in advance to your trip to reduce admission time at the hospital.

 If you would like to visit a patient at Johanniter-Krankenhaus or Waldkrankenhaus, simply fill out the NRW self-disclosure form, print it out and submit it to a test centre for a free rapid antigen test.
 You can find more information on the website of the Ministry of Labour, Health and Social Affairs.

 Self disclosure document (in German)

-Additional regulations apply to the following wards:
+Additional regulations still apply to particularly sensitive wards:

 “Together against the Coronavirus"